 Nesting behaviour is a big part of a laying hens day!
 She can spend a happy hour or two rearranging straw, or flicking shavings to make her perfect egg laying area – and then really enjoy telling you about it once the recess egg is laid!
 Most hens prefer a dark corner to lay their eggs.

 I use standard garden shed for my hen sheds.
 No external nest boxes – but I do provide nest boxes inside.
-Mine are old lactic recycling bins on their side with a 10cm piece of wood screwed to the front to hold the bedding in and add to privacy – I have even been know to stack these successfully with a wooden button screwed to the sides for stability.
+Mine are old plastic recycling bins on their side with a 10cm piece of wood screwed to the front to hold the bedding in and add to privacy – I have even been know to stack these successfully with a wooden button screwed to the sides for stability.

 If you have a shed as a coop, try recycling a recycling box as a nest box!